MRT3216/MRT3216-2018-PowerUp/README.md

   - point at which robot stops due to rangefinder distance
 - **medianSmoothingReadings**: 1-21 in increments of 2
   - readings that will be
- - **medianSmoothingReadings**: 1-21 in increments of 2
+- **maxVelocity**: 2-20 in increments of 0.5
-  - readings that will be used to smooth rangefin used to smooth rangefinder distance
+  - used in Pathfinder
-- **medianSmoothingReadings**: 1-21 in increments of 2
+- **proportionalGain**: 0.5-1 in increments of 0.05
-  - readings that will be used to smooth rangefin
+  - used in Pathfinder
-  - **medianSmoothingReadings**: 1-21 in increments of 2
+ - **derivativeGain**: 0-1 in increments of 0.05
-  - readings that will be used to smooth rangefin
+  - used in Pathfinder
-  - **medianSmoothingReadings**: 1-21 in increments of 2
+ - **accerationGain**: 0-1 in increments of 0.05
+  - used in Pathfinder
-  - readings that will be used to smooth rangefin **Autonomous Paths/WayPoints**
+**Autonomous Paths/WayPoints**
 - **crossTheLine:** drive 11 feet forward
     - (0, 0, 0)